Updated August 2015

 7. Purchases by category: Millennials clearly prefer to buy things in the category of “Hair, Beauty and Apparel”.

-Pinterest actionable tip: Create boards based on these above categories.
+Pinterest Marketing Expert Actionable tip: Create boards based on these above categories.

 8. When asking Pinterest users why they pin something from a company/brand, supporting the brand remains the top reason.

 9. The average order value on Pinterest led all social referrers.

 According to SDL “Understanding Millennials” Survey 62% seek discounts on social media while 16% don’t connect with businesses on social media.